Darius Ruželė: Biography

 The first significant success was in 1986, when Darius Ruželė won the Soviet Union Junior Chess Championship.
 From early 1990s to 2002 he was one of the top Lithuanian chess players.

 From 1987 to 2002, Darius Ruželė regularly participated in the Lithuanian Chess Championships.
 In 1988, he shared 1st place in this tournament with Vitalijus Majorovas and Gintautas Piešina but remained in 3rd place according to additional indicators.
 In 1992 Darius Ruželė won silver medal in the Lithuanian Chess Championship.
 After one year he repeated this success.
 In 1998 Darius Ruželė won bronze medal in the Lithuanian Chess Championship.
 In 2000 he shared 1st-6th place in the Lithuanian Chess Championship but remained in 2nd place according to additional indicators.
 In 2001 Darius Ruželė won bronze medal in the Lithuanian Chess Championship.

 In 1993 in Vilnius Darius Ruželė ranked in 3rd place in FIDE World Chess Championship Baltic Zonal tournament.

 In 1994 he shared the 1st place in Open Chess tournament in Münster.
 In 1996 Darius Ruželė achieved great success, winning (before Mikhail Gurevich) in Bonn.
 In 2000 Darius Ruželė won Open Chess tournament in Gelsenkirchen.
 In 2007 he shared the first place (together with Tony Miles and Vladimir Burmakin among others) in Cappelle-la-Grande Open.

-Darius Ruželė played for Lithaunia in the Chess Olympiads:
+Darius Ruželė played for Lithuania in the Chess Olympiads: